 Most people said they wanted a bin sticker that told them what they can put in their recycling bin.

 Most people said they wanted a leaflet that told them what they can and can’t put in their recycling bin.

-We are working with Bury council to make recycling plastic less confusing by promoting it’s #GotToBeABottle.
+We are working with Rochdale council to make recycling plastic less confusing by promoting it’s #GotToBeABottle.

-Only plastic bottles can be recycled in your blue bin.
-Please put all other plastics (pots, tubs and trays) in your grey bin.
+Only plastic bottles can be recycled in your light green bin with a blue lid.
+Please put all other plastics (pots, tubs and trays) in your dark green bin.
 Most people think their general waste goes to landfill but it doesn’t, it is used to make electricity.

 Look out for our adverts in local papers and magazines.

 4 out of 10 people agree that: ‘It is confusing in my area with what you can and can’t recycle at home’.